-Tailored Nutrition Solutions: The Anydish App
+Tailored Nutrition Solutions: The Anydish Healthcare App

 At the HLTH Conference in Amsterdam this June, Agata Bielówka spoke with Michal Kahan, founder of anydish, about their innovative solution for health practitioners.
 Michal explained how the anydish app simplifies the use of disease-specific nutritional protocols, offering customizable, time-saving tools for healthcare professionals.